alm-tools/alm/docs/contributing/README.md

 ## Where you dev

-* Run `npm run alm` to launch alm to develop alm.
+* Run `npm run malm` (master alm) to launch alm to develop alm.

 > You are free to use some other IDE if you want.
 You can run `npm run tscw` to run the TypeScript in the background in watch mode and use your favorite IDE in the foreground.

 ## Where you test
-* Run `npm start` in another window to start alm in live reload mode.
+* Run `npm run salm` (slave alm) in another terminal to start alm in live reload mode.
 Open the url mentioned in the console.

+> Any changes to the UI will result in UI reload
+> Any changes to the backend will result in backend restart

 # Webpack
 All our front-end js gets minified into `bundle.js`.
 This is what gets npm deployed.